yuto-apf/web-syntaxhighlighter/README.md

 You can use it for your JS/TS projects very easily.

-Please visit [Web SyntaxHighlighter](URL "https://yuto-apf.github.io/web-syntaxhighlighter/dst/") and try one!
+Please visit [Web SyntaxHighlighter](https://yuto-apf.github.io/web-syntaxhighlighter/dst/) and try one!

-## Supported source language
+## Supported source languages

-*Web SyntaxHighlighter* supports these source language below.
+*Web SyntaxHighlighter* supports these source languages below.

 - Bash prompt
 - HTML